kysely-org/kysely/recipes/splitting-build-compile-and-execute-code.md

 # Splitting build, compile and execute code

-Kysley is primarily a type-safe sql query builder.
+Kysely is primarily a type-safe sql query builder.

 It also does query execution, migrations, etc. in order to align with Knex's "batteries included" approach.